Royal Commission on Newspapers: August 1980: Closures, and Monopoly

-Southam decided to closeThe Winnipeg Tribune on August 27, 1980, and Thomson Newspapers bought its assets.
+Southam decided to close The Winnipeg Tribune on August 27, 1980, and Thomson Newspapers bought its assets.
 Thomson also closed The Ottawa Journal around the same time as the Winnipeg Tribune, leaving Southam's The Citizen as the only English-language newspaper in that market.
 The August 27, 1980 deals gave Southam monopolies in English-language newspaper markets such as Montreal (The Gazette), Ottawa (The Citizen), and in the Vancouver market (The Province & The Vancouver Sun) when they bought both Thomson's minority shares in The Gazette and their 50 percent share in Pacific Press Ltd for $57,250,000.

 Critics of the largest consolidation in Canadian newspaper history, up to that time, called it a failure in the Canadian government's anti-combines legislation.
 Federal Opposition Leader, Joe Clark, called for a federal inquiry into Southam and Thomson's dealings.
 But the publishers of the independent The Leader-Post and The Saskatoon Star-Phoenix thought the closures of The Journal and The Tribune might actually serve the public good better with one strong, and financially secure paper in each major urban centre, rather than two struggling ones.